Unmanned Aerial Systems

 Avionics, power, propulsion control, and actuation are arranged within a tightly packaged internal architecture built around electromagnetic compatibility, mechanical reliability, short routing paths, and precise use of available volume.
 The result is a slim fuselage with every millimeter assigned to structure, power, control, or access.

-High endurance only matters if the aircraft can be produced, serviced, and improved without excessive cost or complexity.
+High endurance only matters if the aircraft can be produced, maintained, and improved without excessive cost or complexity.
 ND AIR designs for repeatable composite production, controlled part count, and practical assembly from the beginning.

 Current program